 There are roughly four million motorcycles on the roads in the United States each year.
 Unsurprisingly, there are thousands of motorcyclists who suffer serious injuries and fatalities each year as a result of traffic accidents.
 Massachusetts alone witnessed almost 200 motorcycle fatalities in 2013, according to statistics from the National Highway Traffic Safety Administration.
 Nearly 80 percent of the victims of these devastating crashes were wearing a helmet, which is a legal requirement for motorcyclists in Massachusetts.
-At Barry Feinstein and Affiliates, our dedicated Boston motorcycle accident lawyer has handled many cases involving devastating accidents.
+At The Law Offices of Barry Feinstein & Affiliates P.C., our dedicated Boston motorcycle accident lawyer has handled many cases involving devastating accidents.
 This means that we have a clear understanding of what you are going through during this difficult time.
 To learn more about your potential legal options and how we can assist you, contact us as soon as possible.Establishing Liability for a Motorcycle Crash

 There are many different reasons that motorcycle accidents can happen, and many of them involve carelessness on the part of another motorist.
 Motorcycles are much smaller than regular passenger vehicles or trucks, which means that it can be even easier for a motorist to fail to see a motorcyclist approaching an intersection or making a lane change.
 Many accidents result from a motorist cutting off a motorcycle rider in an intersection, failing to yield the right-of-way, tailgating the motorcyclist, swerving in front of a rider, engaging in distracted driving practices like texting, or driving while intoxicated.
 Motorcyclists have as much right to be on the roadway and to be treated with caution and consideration as other motorists.